rekha-sree06/STAKE-Timetable-Scheduler/README.md

 3. Interactive prompts (you will be asked):
    - Minimum gap between consecutive slots in minutes (default 5)
    - Minimum faculty gap (default 180 minutes)
-   - Number of academic years
-   - For each year: number of divisions, division short-name and path to file

 4. Outputs:
    - `TT_Output/Year_<Y>/Timetable_Year<Y>_first_halfsem.xlsx`